Although this was originally written in September 2019, I have continually edited w/ last update as of August 2022.

 This is a LONG TERM play

-When considering Bitcoin as an investment, I think an investor should think about it like this...
-You are making a long-term investment speculating in Bitcoin realizing the use cases and properties discussed here.
-If it achieves this, it's very likely to reach much higher valuations than today (today Bitcoin is about 50k USD).
-Let's say that for this current bull market cycle, we are looking at a 1-2 years (2021-2022) price target of 100-200k.
+When considering Bitcoin as an investment, I think an investor should think about it like this: You are making a long-term investment speculating in Bitcoin realizing the use cases and properties discussed here.
+If it achieves this, it's very likely to reach much higher valuations than today.
+Let's say that we are looking at a short term price target of 100-250k by 2025 after the next BTC halving (April 2024 approx).
 But really, once Bitcoin is there - I would be wary of how much you sell, even if you want to rebalance, because now due to the momentum / Lindy effect, it is probably extremely likely to continue growing to a more fully realized MCAP/price even higher.
 Taking lessons from the Kelly Criterion, the more likely a bet is to work out, the more you should feel comfortable allocating to it.
 It is a linear relationship.
 The EV does matter, but you never allocate a higher % to a bet then its likelihood to succeed.
 Even wildly +EV bets.
 Therefore, the fact that Bitcoin has become significantly more likely to succeed is very important, even though the payout buying today vs 1+ year ago is obviously less.
 Simply, even if I rebalance my Bitcoin to other assets, I plan on holding Bitcoin for life.

 If Bitcoin doesn't work out, or if there is some kind of systemic problem, the value of Bitcoin is likely to crash and it's unclear how much of the value you might be able to recover.
-For simplicity's sake, let's say that you are looking at Bitcoin going from 50k to either 0 or to 150k in the next 2 years OR to either 0 or 650k in the next 10 years.
-So, for this bet to be +EV, it only has to be successful 33.3% or more of the time on a 2-year time horizon or 8% or more on a 10-year time horizon.
+For simplicity's sake, let's say that you are looking at Bitcoin going from 50k to either 0 or to 250k in the next 4 years OR to either 0 or 650k in the next 10 years.
+So, for this bet to be +EV, it only has to be successful 20% or more of the time on a 4-year time horizon or 8% or more on a 10-year time horizon.
 With this view, this is a very asymmetrical bet with potential upside much greater than the downside.
 High risk, high reward, that even if it is +EV should be taken with some caution.
-That said, I consider the likelihood that Bitcoin fulfills these potentialities to be significantly higher than 33.3% and 8% respectively, and therefore think buying BTC to be +EV long term.
+That said, I consider the likelihood that Bitcoin fulfills these potentialities to be significantly higher than 20% and 8% respectively, and therefore think buying BTC to be +EV long term.
 (Obviously a Bitcoin bear would likely disagree w/ that probability allocation).
-So something like buying Bitcoin today, holding half for a couple years before taking profit at the end of this bull cycle, and holding the other half for a much longer time frame (forever?) seems like the makings of a reasonable plan.
+Additionally, this simplification is actually one that underestimates the actual EV somewhat significantly.
+Why?
+Because in the times Bitcoin doesn't hit these price targets, it isn't always because it is worth zero.
+Bitcoin could be 150k in 4 years or 400k in 10 years and it would still be a very successful investment, even if it didn't hit these price targets.

-*** When I first wrote this article, the price estimation was from a 10k price-point to 100k current cycle target & 500k long term target, with respective probability thresholds of 10% & 2%. ***
+*** When I first wrote this article, the price estimation was from a 10k price-point to 100k target & 500k long term target, with respective probability thresholds of 10% & 2%. ***